-Shanghai transportation is well developed in the city and has one of the best public transportation systems in China.
-The city also has two airports that cater to domestic and international flight arrivals and departures.
+Shanghai transportation is very well developed and has one of the best public transport systems in China, largely based on metro, buses and taxis.
+The city also has two airports: Shanghai Hongqiao International Airport and Shanghai Pudong International Airport.

 Shanghai Hongqiao International Airport